megumin00/Nextcloud-Wrapper-py/README.md

 # Nextcloud-Wrapper-py
-Nextcloud wrapper written python for a collaborative databot project
+Nextcloud wrapper written in python for a collaborative databot project

 ## Examples
 /example.py